GeographicCone/UefiVarTool/README.md

 * Provide more detailed and meaningful error messages when encountering errors throughout the application, particularly parsing errors
 * Dynamically update the application executable image name when displaying usage information
 * Add the functionality that references can also be used for read operations, which originally resulted in a (perhaps unintended) parse error
+* Allow whitespace in a _definition_ on each side of the `,` comma separator, which provides for better legibility in script formatting
 * Update the `uefi` and `uefi_services` external package dependencies to their latest versions
+* Will now default to showing usage information on parser errors (but not other errors)